As a sports parent, what do you say to your youngster who has just experienced “the agony of defeat” for the first time in their very young career?

-deal with sports parents and the mental game challenges their sports kids have.
-Visit Peaksports.com and click on contact us to submit your question for Dr. Cohn to answer in his mental game videocast or podcast.
+In “Sessions with Doc,” Dr. Patrick Cohn answers your sports psychology and mental training questions about how to use visualization for athletes in competition.
+Visit Peaksports.com and click on contact us to submit your question for Dr. Cohn to answer in his mental game videocast or po....
+More »

 If you visit here enough and take the time to look at the comments at the end of the posts you might notice a person named “Phil”.
 He especially took time to comment on the work of Terry Ott and his seven-part series about CTE in the CFL.
 Thanks to Terry and this blog we […]